flexmonster/react-native-flexmonster/README.md

 ## <a name="getting-started"></a>Getting Started ##

-If you don’t have React Native app, you can create it by running in the console:
+If you don’t have React Native app, create it by running the following command in the console:

 ```bash
 npm install -g expo-cli